tcarver9/Reddit-Stock-Sentiment-ML/Model-Explanation.md

 - AUC closer to 1.0 indicates strong predictive power.

 In this project, the AUC value is around 0.43, which suggests the model performs only slightly better than random chance.
-This is expected for large, efficient stocks such as Tesla, where information is rapidly priced in.
+This makes sense for a large, efficient stock such as Tesla, where information is quickly priced in.

 ---